-Here’s a quick condo primer that will help you evaluate the fundamentals of a unit and its homeowners association (HOA).
+Here’s a quick primer that will help you evaluate the fundamentals of a condo and its homeowners association (HOA).

 Make sure you review: